 The Mabee family is not famous, and you won’t find them in any textbooks.
 Yet, their story is a deeply American story.
 The transformation of Mabee Farm from a colonial homestead into a prosperous farm, and now a dynamic historic site, is the culmination of generations of hard work, perseverance, daring, and change.

 SCHS is actively working to uncover more information about the enslaved people at Mabee Farm, so that their stories may be justly told.
+The 2024 documentary, “Ghosts of Mabee Farm: An Account of Slavery in New York State” provides an introduction to the topic.

-Preservation of the Brick House
+Preservation of the 18th Century Buildings

 SCHS staff reached out to Lt.
 Governor Antonio Delgado, himself a native of Schenectady to bring this project to his attention.
 The Lt.
 Governor visited Mabee Farm Historic Site on October 30, and toured the Brick House slave dwelling.
 He was supportive of the project and thanked SCHS staff for “keeping this history alive for generations of New Yorkers to enjoy.”

-In a letter to members, SCHS Executive Director Mary Zawacki further explained, “So that future generations can learn these important stories, it is vitally important to preserve this building.
+In a letter to members, SCHS Executive Director Mary Zawacki further explained, “So that future generations can learn these important stories, it is vitally important to preserve these buildings.
 The Brick House – particularly its barren basement – is a tangible connection to the lives of enslaved Schenectadians.
 It is our duty as stewards of history to safeguard this structure so that future generations will be able to delve into the complexities of our shared past.”

 Visitor Information

-Winter Hours (through June 2024): We are open Friday-Saturday with tours at 11am, 1:30pm, and 3pm.
+Summer Hours (July and August): In July and August, we are open Wednesday, Thursday, Friday, and Saturday with tours at 11am, 1:30pm, and 3pm.

 Admission: $10; children, students (with ID), and SCHS members free